FabLabLimerick/fablab.saul.ie-2016/_collection_how/2010-01-02-HOW-education.md

 <sub><sup>[2] The student rate for using the Laser Cutter is €25/hour.
 If you are using the CNC, the 3D printers or any other of the machines, details are found [here](http://fablab.saul.ie/how/), and then go to the respective machine page, to find the respective cost for those machines.</sup></sub>

-**Please Note:**
+**Please Note:**<br>
-• Teachers must be in attendance for the entire workshop.
+• Teachers must be in attendance for the entire workshop.<br>
 • For access to machines, participants are required to have attended the respective tutorials first.
-This can be done through our public introductory tutorials, which you can see here: http://fablab.saul.ie/events
+This can be done through our public introductory tutorials, which you can see [here](http://fablab.saul.ie/events).<br>
 • Students/Teachers may bring their own laptops to workshops, discuss this with us first.